andrewgormley/killclub/site/content/the-masquerade-nft-license.md

 Third Party IP means any third party Intellectual Property Rights; and

-Website means https://www.themasqueradenft.com and/or any other website we may operate from time to time0
+Website means https://www.themasqueradenft.com and/or any other website we may operate from time to time